Born in Freiburg, Germany, in 1961, Sid Hille enrolled at the Utrecht School of the Arts in Holland in 1987.

 The International Society of Contemporary Music (ISCM) chose Hille’s bigband composition ‘Felsenfest’ (2005) to be performed at the World New Music Days 2010 in Sydney, Australia.

 His music for the feature film ‘Kohtaamisia/Heartbeats’ by Saara Cantell, 2010 was nominated for the Finnish Film Prize.

 New compositions have emerged from the composer’s shed at a steady pace: the piano concerto ‘Motion’ (2012) , ‘Feuer for symphonic orchestra and choir’ (2014), the bandoneon concerto ‘Pohjolan Neito – Maiden of the North’ (2014) and most recently Sid’s third string quartet Quatuor no. 3 – Equilibrium (2016).

 Sid Hille has played weekly solo piano recitals in Helsinki’s famous Temppeliaukio Church since 2002.
-Almost 400 concerts have been enjoyed by thousands of visitors during the run of years and the tradition continues in 2017.
+More than 400 concerts have been enjoyed by thousands of visitors during the run of years and the tradition continues in 2018.
 In spring 2015 Sid released a new solo piano CD comprising improvisations based on Finnish hymns.

 In recent years Sid has been performing and touring with a stylistically wide array of bands:

 the Sid Hille Trio F# and the Contemporary Collective explore the realms of free improvisation.
 Both bands have been touring extensively in Finland, Estonia and Germany.

 The Sid Hille Camerata is a chamber music ensemble (string quartet with piano or other soloists) performing Sid’s compositions.
 Their release ‘Farbformen’ in May 2017 received 5-star reviews.